Leskovdol: Buildings

 Houses, residential and non-residential buildings cover only around 5% of the entire village territory.

 Most of the old houses in the village were built using adobe, rocks and wood.
-In the late 1960s people, mainly from Sofia, bought parcels in the village's hamlets and started building a second type of houses - villas and bungalows - which they used as a residence for their summer vacations.
+In the late 1960s people, mainly from Sofia, bought parcels in the village's districts and started building a second type of houses - villas and bungalows - which they used as a residence for their summer vacations.
 The villas are built with modern building materials and thus create a mixed look of the village with both typical and new houses forming the background.
 According to the 2001 census there were 128 local houses, 26 of which abandoned, and 619 other buildings, including villas & barns.

 Economy

 Woodcutters can sometimes be seen in this area, especially during late summer.
 Agriculture and animal breeding are developed in the populated areas.

-There is a small bar and a shop next to the village hall.
-They are open every Tuesday, Thursday and Saturday.

 Religion

-The entire population consists of Christians.
-There are three cemeteries - one nearby the village hall, one in Dabeto hamlet and another one in Selishte hamlet, where the village's church is also located.
-It has an outdoor semantron and was built during the period between the two world wars.
-It bears the name of Saint Elias.
-There are no serving priests since the 1970s.
+The entire population is Christian.
+There are three cemeteries - one nearby the village hall, one in Dabeto district and another one in Selishte residential district, where the village's church is also located.
+The small church - Sveti prorok Iliya ("Свети пророк Илия") bears the name of Saint Elias and was officially consecrated in 1933.

 Transport

 The road to Leskovdol diverts from the main road Sofia - Mezdra just before entering Svoge.
-It is 8 kilometers long and is mostly in good condition but only reaches the center of Kokeleni babki hamlet.
-Apart from that all others roads in the village are dirt roads.
-There are two charter buses to the village from Svoge every day - one in the morning and another in the afternoon.
-On Thursday there is an additional bus around noon.
+It is 8 kilometers long and end in the center of Kokelini babki residential district.
+Apart from it all others roads in the village are dirt roads.

+Two charter buses run from Svoge to Leskovdol Monday through Saturday - one in the morning and another in the afternoon.

 Infrastructure

 Almost all of the houses have electricity and water supply.
 There are no telephone lines except a telephone post in the village hall.
-The postal code is 2268 although the post is delivered only to the village hall.
-The TV and radio tower is located in Popov kladenets hamlet.
+The postal code is 2268.
+The TV and radio tower is located in Popov kladenets district.
 All three Bulgarian mobile operators have complete coverage in Leskovdol.
 The village hall shut down in the summer of 1999 due to the continuing diminution of the population.